ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 * E3: Screenshot of UI - this user interface (UI) imahe provide evidence of the weakness or strength of mananually generated passcode by a user.
 Croc system displays one of the following passcode alert message “Weak Passcode” or “Strong Passcode” or “Passcode Mismatch” to the system user.

-* E4: Croc activity log -  with passcode weakness status
+* E4: Croc activity log -  this evidence proof that croc keeps track sender and recipient port numbers to ensure the integrity of file or document been transferred are not compromised.
+However, the activity log does not show failed attempted passcode for each file or by unauthorized user attempting to access unauthorized file or document.
+This is we this is an identified gap – activity log should show activity log of user trying to access unauthorized files by user.

 #### Assurance Case 3: